ankitthakur250384/CRM-HE/NEW_QUOTATION_FLOW_IMPLEMENTATION.md

 - **Preserved All Logic**: All existing functionality (edit, delete, print, calculations) remains intact

 ## Workflow
-1. **User clicks "New Quotation"** from either:
+1. **From UnifiedDashboard "New Quotation"**:
-   - UnifiedDashboard Quick Actions
-   - QuotationManagementOld header button

-2. **Deal Selection Modal appears** showing:
+   - Directly navigates to `/quotation-creation` page
+   - No deal selection modal - users can create quotations independently

+2. **From QuotationManagement "New Quotation"**:
+   - Shows Deal Selection Modal with eligible deals
+   - User selects a deal
+   - Form opens with customer information pre-filled from selected deal

+3. **Deal Selection Modal** (only from Quotation Management) shows:
    - Only deals in eligible stages (Qualification, Proposal, Negotiation)
    - Search and filter functionality
    - Deal details with customer information

-3. **User selects a deal** which triggers:
-   - Navigation to quotation creation page (from dashboard)
-   - OR pre-filled quotation form (from quotation management)

-4. **Quotation Creation Page** (`QuotationCreation.tsx`) opens with:
+4. **Quotation Creation Page** (`QuotationCreation.tsx`) works with:
-   - Customer information auto-populated from selected deal
+   - Customer information auto-populated (if coming from deal selection)
+   - OR blank form for new quotations (if coming from dashboard)
    - All existing machine selection logic
    - All existing calculation logic (base rates, mob/demob, food/accommodation, risk factors, etc.)
    - Multiple machine selection functionality